 Cardiovascular Health Improvement Project (CHIP)

-University of Michigan Medical School Office of Research, which facilitates discovery and improves healthcare outcomes by providing high-quality, highly annotated biospecimens donated for basic, clinical and translational research.
+The Prechter Program’s Longitudinal Study of Bipolar Disorder is an active study of the Central Biorepository (CBR), a unit of the UMMS Office of Research, which facilitates discovery and improves healthcare outcomes by providing high-quality, highly annotated biospecimens donated for basic, clinical and translational research.

 The unit receives biospecimens and data from U-M contributors and collaborators across a spectrum of medical research.
 These samples, annotated with clinical and research data, are accessible to members of the U-M research enterprise.